 There are insufficient resources in the world for everyone to have what they want so choices have to be made.
 Economics looks at the choices consumers, producers and the Government make.
-In Year 11 the focus is on microeconomics and this relates to individual consumers, producers and the markets they operate in.
+In Year 11 the focus is on individual consumers, producers and the markets they operate in.

-In Year 12 the focus shifts to macroeconomics and the issues affecting the whole economy are explored.
-These include inflation, international trade and economic growth.
-Currently students are looking at what is wrong with deflation, how to increase economic growth and how the foreign exchange market works.
+In Year 12, the focus shifts to issues affecting the whole economy.
+These include unemployment, inflation, international trade and economic growth.
+As an example, students look at what is wrong with deflation, how to increase economic growth and how the foreign exchange market works.

 In Year 13 the focus is on the market system, why market failure can occur and what the Government can do to correct it.
 There is